MADE-Apps/legerity/docs/articles/tools/page-object-generator.md

 # Page object generator

 `Legerity.PageObjectGenerator` (command: `legerity-pop`) is a CLI tool that generates C# page object classes from your application's layout files.
-It parses XAML (Windows) and AXML (Android) files, identifies UI elements with automation-friendly identifiers, and produces `BasePage`-derived classes with typed element properties.
+It parses XAML (Windows), AXML (Android), Storyboard/XIB (iOS), and HTML (Web) files, identifies UI elements with automation-friendly identifiers, and produces `BasePage`-derived classes with typed element properties and constructors.

 This eliminates the tedious manual work of creating page objects for screens with many controls.